prachi1507/Shopping-portal-backend-task/README.md

+<h1>Shopping Portal with RESTful API using node.js and express</h1>

 NOTES
 -------
 PORT=5000: This variable specifies the port number on which your Node.js server will listen for incoming HTTP requests.
 In this case, the server will listen on port 5000.